WordPress Security Explained

 WordPress Security – Useful Tips

-To learn about ways to protect your WordPress site from brute-force attacks see this article: Ten Things You Can Do To Prevent Brute-Force Attacks On WordPress
+To learn about ways to protect your WordPress site from brute force attacks see this article: Preventing WordPress Brute-Force Attacks

-A compromised site provides hackers with a valuable resource for denial of service attacks, spreading malware and engage in information theft.
-Blog Defender Security Plugin for WordPress makes your WordPress site invisible to botnet and hacker attacks.
-Learn more about this plugin here:
+A vulnerable website offers malicious users with a valuable resource for launching denial of service attacks, spreading malware and engaging in information theft.
+Blog Defender Security Plugin makes your WordPress site invisible to hackers and botnets.
+Learn more about it here:

-If you are currently using an older WordPress version make sure to back up your website before updating your software to protect your site from the latest security risks.
-This way, if something goes wrong, you can always restore.
+If you are currently using an older WordPress version make sure to back up everything before updating your software to benefit from the latest security updates.
+This way, if things don’t go as planned, you can always restore.

-If you don’t want to back up your data manually, there are a number of WordPress plugins you can use.
-You can read about a WordPress backup plugin that can fully automate your backup process here: Backup, Copy And Protect Your WordPress Sites With Backup Creator Plugin For WordPress
+If you don’t want to perform manual backups, there are many WordPress plugins you can use.
+Learn about a WordPress backup plugin that can fully automate your site backups here: Back Up, Copy And Keep Your WP Web Sites Protected With Backup Creator Plugin For WP

 References Used In This Article

-Hopefully, the above post has given you a better understanding of issues that can affect your web site and how WordPress can help you improve your business online.
-To learn more about the security benefits of using WordPress for a business website or blog please see our related posts section or subscribe to receive updates and notifications whenever new articles are published.
+Hopefully, now you have a better understanding of problems that can affect your web site and how WordPress can help you get better results online.
+To learn more about the security benefits of using WordPress please see other articles we have published on this site or subscribe to receive updates and notifications whenever new articles or tutorials are published.